A characterization of relatively hyperbolic groups via bounded cohomology: Proof of part of Theorem

 We wish to prove that the composition $\varphi_* \circ \psi_*$ satisfies the hypotheses of the homological lemma, and that $\psi^n \circ \varphi^n (f) = f \circ \varphi_n \circ \psi_n$ is a bounded cocycle for every $n \ge 2$ and for every cocycle $f \in \hom^\Gamma(\St_n; V)$.
 This will prove the surjectivity of the comparison map since, by Lemma \ref{il lemma omologico o3827y}, for any given cocycle $f$, the cocycle $f \circ \varphi_n \circ \psi_n$ is cobordant to $f$ and bounded.

-In order to fulfill conditions (1), (2), (3) of the homological lemma it is sufficient to find $\Gamma$--equivariant chain maps $\varphi_*$ and $\psi_*$ such that $\psi_*$ maps simplices in $\St'$ into simplices in the corresponding $C$--horoballs of $ \mathscr R_\kappa$, and viceversa for $\psi_*$.
+In order to fulfill conditions (1), (2), (3) of the homological lemma it is sufficient to find $\Gamma$--equivariant chain maps $\varphi_*$ and $\psi_*$ such that $\psi_*$ maps simplices in $\St'$ into simplices in the corresponding $C$--horoballs of $ \mathscr R_\kappa$, and vice versa for $\psi_*$.

 We now define $\varphi_*$.
 If $i \ge 1$ we put $\varphi_0(g, i, n) := (g, i)$.
 Otherwise, we define $\varphi_0(g, 0) := \frac{1}{|I|} \sum_{i \in I} (g, i)$.
 For $i \ge 1$ and an $i$--dimensional simplex $[x_0, \ldots, x_i]$ of $ \mathscr R_\kappa(X)$ we put